 You can buy medicines at the drugstore that can help stop or slow diarrhea.

-The illness usually runs its course in a few days without treatment.
+For most people, the illness goes away in a few days without treatment.

 Rotavirus causes severe gastroenteritis in infants and young children.
 Severe dehydration and death can occur in this age group.